hydroper-jet/lang/spec/1.0/source/src/jetxml-components.md

     3. Otherwise:
         1. Let *vectorClasses* be \[\[*JetXMLVectorClasses*\]\] from either `cbi` or a super class of `cbi`.
         2. Let *vectorComponents* be the result of spliting the attribute value by comma.
-        3. If a class *vectorClass* from *vectorClasses* has a constructor whose number of formal parameters equals to the length of *vectorComponents*, assign *p* the expression `new vectorClass(...)` passing every value from the sequence returned by *CommaComponentsToNumbers*(*vectorComponents*) with *N* being the number type expected by the *vectorClass* constructor's formal parameters.
+        3. If a class *vectorClass* from *vectorClasses* has a constructor whose number of formal parameters equals to the length of *vectorComponents*, assign *p* the expression `new vectorClass(...)` passing every value from the sequence returned by *CommaSeparatedStringsToNumbers*(*vectorComponents*) with *N* being the number type expected by the *vectorClass* constructor's formal parameters.
         4. Otherwise throw a verify error.

 ### AttributeValueToNumber()